 2. Why has Lees-McRae College decided to offer nursing and allied health programs?

 Based on student interest, marketplace demand and the generous donation from Daniel and Dianne May, Lees-McRae College is proposing new undergraduate degree programs in Nursing and Allied Health.

 According to the American Association of Colleges of Nursing (AACN), employment for RNs who hold a BSN degree is expected to grow by 22% by 2018.
 In addition, the AACN reports that many healthcare institutions are now requiring RNs to hold a BSN degree in nursing in order to be hired, sustain employment, and/or to qualify for promotion.
 This data and the College's commitment to providing professional studies warrants exploring a pre-licensure undergraduate nursing program.

-4. When will the May School of Nursing and Allied Health be open?
+4. When will the May School of Nursing and Health Sciences be open?

-Construction for the May School of Nursing and Allied Health began in October 2013 on the campus of Lees-McRae College in Banner Elk, NC.
+Construction for the May School of Nursing and Health Sciences began in October 2013 on the campus of Lees-McRae College in Banner Elk, NC.
 Until the building is complete, pre-requisite courses will be delivered in an alternative academic facility.
 Click here to view the May School Webcam

-5. Where will the School of May Nursing and Allied Health be located on campus?
+5. Where will the School of May Nursing and Health Sciences be located on campus?

-The May School of Nursing and Allied Health will be located directly across from the main entrance to campus and the Chaffee Administration building on Highway 194.
+The May School of Nursing and Health Sciences will be located directly across from the main entrance to campus and the Chaffee Administration building on Highway 194.
 Classes may also be taught in the Bowman Science Building.

 6. What type of facilities will be available to students?

-A new 18,000 sq. ft. facility is being constructed on campus.
+A new 18,000 square foot facility is being constructed on campus.
 This state-of-the-art facility will ensure substantial space to provide a technology-enhanced curriculum designed to successfully deliver a holistic, individualized nursing program.
 The facility plan includes two integrative classrooms, a high-fidelity simulation lab and will share collaborative space with other allied health disciplines.

 7. What Allied Health programs will be offered?